michaelmagee/magee-ms2/README.md

 * As a user I expect the game to be challenging enough to capture my attention but easy enough be derive satisfaction
 * As a user I want to be able to observe my success / failure and measure my improvement.

 ***
+Hosted game
+The game is published at https://michaelmagee.github.io/magee-ms2/
+***
 Wireframes